 Gamification in Education

-Gamification, or playful design, refers to the strategic application of game design principles, mechanics, and elements in non-game environments.
+Gamification refers to the strategic application of game design principles, mechanics and elements in non-game environments.
 It is often facilitated through digital platforms, with the aim of solving problems, increasing engagement, and motivating people to achieve their goals.
 2

 Contextual Learning and Practical Application